Roxas Boulevard: Route description

-Roxas Boulevard starts at Rizal Park in Manila as a physical continuation of Bonifacio Drive.
+Roxas Boulevard starts at the junction with Katigbak Parkway and Padre Burgos Avenue at Rizal Park in Manila as a continuation of Bonifacio Drive.
 The road passes through many tall buildings, restaurants, banks, monuments, and other establishments as it curves along Manila Bay.
-The United States Embassy is located in the vicinity of Rizal Park; a kilometer south, the headquarters of Bangko Sentral ng Pilipinas (BSP) and Philippine Navy are located within the Malate district of Manila.
-After the BSP building, the boulevard enters Pasay, passing through the Cultural Center of the Philippines (CCP Complex) and Star City.
+The United States Embassy is located near Rizal Park.
+A kilometer south are the headquarters of Bangko Sentral ng Pilipinas (BSP) and Philippine Navy in the Malate district of Manila.
+After the BSP compound, the boulevard enters Pasay, passing through the Cultural Center of the Philippines (CCP Complex) and Star City.
 It then intersects with Gil Puyat Avenue and Jose W. Diokno Boulevard, where it ascends through the Gil Puyat Flyover.
 It then parallels Macapagal Boulevard.
-It ascends again to intersect Epifanio delos Santos Avenue (EDSA) through the flyover of the same name; there, the route number transitions from N120/AH26, a secondary road, to N61, a primary road.
-A few meters after passing EDSA, it enters Parañaque, continues into a straight route until it ends on an intersection with MIA Road and Seaside Drive, where the road continues south as Manila–Cavite Expressway (CAVITEX/E3), which is also known as Coastal Road.
+It ascends again to intersect Epifanio de los Santos Avenue (EDSA) through the flyover of the same name; there, the route number transitions from N120/AH26, a secondary road, to N61, a primary road.
+A few meters after passing EDSA, it enters Parañaque, continues into a straight route until it ends on an intersection with MIA Road and Seaside Drive, where the road continues south as the Manila–Cavite Expressway (CAVITEX/E3), which is also known as Coastal Road.